Polish police clash with protesters on national holiday

 Prime Minister Donald Tusk, a liberal, is credited by many Poles for bringing political stability.
 But the predominantly Catholic society is deeply split over issues such as abortion, gay rights and how deeply to integrate with the European Union.

-Violence flared as demonstrators gathered for a right-wing rally in the shadow of the Palace of Culture and Science, a neo-gothic, Soviet-era skyscraper in the city centre.
+Violence flared as demonstrators gathered for a right-wing rally in the shadow of the Palace of Culture and Science, a neo-gothic, Soviet-era skyscraper in the city center.

 Young men with their faces covered by scarves chanted nationalist slogans and railed against supposed Jewish conspiracies.